srclark/InsertUserDemo/README.md

 # InsertUserDemo
 Demo of a single page web app using node.js, express, mysql, sequelize, and jade.
 This app is a single page app that includes a rest api that allows for inserting users into a table and deleting the users.
 My node version is 8.9.0.
+All non-global packages have been saved to package.json.

 ## Express